UWCS/rs118/src/chip8.md

 # CHIP-8 Workshop

 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
-It was made to allow video games to be more easily programmed for these computers, but CHIP 8 is still used today, due to its simplicity, and consequently on any platform and its teaching of programming Binary numbers. [https://en.wikipedia.org/wiki/CHIP-8](Wikipedia)
+It was made to allow video games to be more easily programmed for these computers, but CHIP 8 is still used today, due to its simplicity, and consequently on any platform and its teaching of programming Binary numbers.
+[Wikipedia](https://en.wikipedia.org/wiki/CHIP-8).

 In short, its a really basic assembly language-type specification that lets people build neat games, and we're going to build an interpreter for it, applying some of the Rust we've learned so far.

 Our emulator is available on [crates.io](https://crates.io/crates/rs118-chip8), so you can install it with `cargo install rs118-chip8` to have a play with it so you can see what your final product should look like.
-Plenty of roms are available online, we recommend [Space Invaders]() and [Tetris]()
+Plenty of roms are available online, we recommend [Space Invaders](LINK) and [Tetris](LINK)

 ## 0: Getting Started